 Will writing doesn’t need to be scary and leaving a gift to Candlelighters can be very simple.

-If you want to leave a gift to benefit Candlelighters you will need to make a note in your Will of our details below:
+If you’d like to leave a gift to Candlelighters you will need to make a note in your will of our details below:

 8 Woodhouse Square

 Leeds, LS3 1AD